tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 value of c will allow better generalization because generalization will drop off slowly with training-to-testing distance.
-Conversely, if one’s training experience has little variability, as found in the constant training conditions, then one might adopt a high value of c so that generalization falls off rapidly away from the trained positions.
+Conversely, if one’s training experience has little variability, as found in the constant training conditions, then one might adopt a high value of $c$ so that generalization falls off rapidly away from the trained positions.

-To address this possibility, we compared the original instance-based model of similarity fit against a modified model which separately fits the generalization parameter, c, to varied and constant participants.
-To perform this parameter fitting, we used the optim function in R, and fit the model to find the c value(s) that maximized the correlation between similarity and testing performance.
+To address this possibility, we compared the original instance-based model of similarity fit against a modified model which separately fits the generalization parameter, $c$, to varied and constant participants.
+To perform this parameter fitting, we used the optim function in R, and fit the model to find the $c$ value(s) that maximized the correlation between similarity and testing performance.

 Both models generate distinct similarity values between training and testing locations.
 Much like the analyses in Experiment 2, these